Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: PDE Model for Multilevel Selection in Evolutionary Games

-Here we will illustrate the baseline model for deterministic multilevel selection for evolutionary games with well-mixed strategic interactions, as in Cooney \cite{cooney2019replicator}.
+Here, we will illustrate the baseline model for deterministic multilevel selection for evolutionary games with well-mixed strategic interactions, as introduced in previous work \cite{cooney2019replicator}.
 We consider two-strategy games, in which individuals can either choose to Cooperate ($C$) or Defect ($D$), and individuals receive payoff from pairwise interaction given by the following payoff matrix

-where the payoffs correspond to ${\bf R}$eward, ${\bf S}$ucker, ${\bf T}$emptation, and ${\bf P}$unishment.
-Four games of interest to our analysis are the Prisoners' Dilemma (PD), the Hawk-Dove (HD) game, the stag hunt (SH), and the Prisoners' Delight (PDel), which are characterized by the following rankings of payoffs \cite{nowak2006evolutionary}
+where the payoffs parameters are respectively named ${\bf R}$eward, ${\bf S}$ucker, ${\bf T}$emptation, and ${\bf P}$unishment.
+Four games of interest to our analysis are the Prisoners' Dilemma (PD), the Hawk-Dove (HD) game, the stag hunt (SH), and the Prisoners' Delight (PDel), which are characterized by the following rankings of payoffs

-In terms of individual payoff dynamics, the PD promotes dominance of defectors, the HD game promotes coexistence of cooperators and defectors, the SH promotes bistability between dominance of defectors and dominance of cooperators, and the PDel promotes dominance of cooperators.
+\cite{nowak2006evolutionary}.
+These four games serve as examples of social dilemmas for which competition between individuals favors four different possible long-time outcomes: the PD promotes dominance of defectors, the HD game promotes coexistence of cooperators and defectors, the SH produces bistability between dominance of defectors and dominance of cooperators, and the PDel promotes dominance of cooperators.
+For each of these games $R > P$, so a group composed entirely of cooperators receives a higher average payoff than a group composed entirely of defectors.

+Four other two-player, two-strategy social dilemmas that have been studied in the context of multilevel selection are characterized by the following rankings of payoffs:

+\cite{cooney2019analysis}.
+The two coordination games (CG1,CG2) are similar to the SH game in that they promote bistability between dominance of defectors and dominance of cooperators, while the anti-coordination game (AC1,AC2) are similar to the HD game in that they promote coexistence of cooperators and defectors under individual-level selection.
+In this paper, we will primarily focus on interactions between individuals that consist of PD games, but our incorporation of mechanisms of assortment, other-regarding preferences, and reciprocity will produce scenarios such that the effective payoffs that shape the birth rates of cooperators and defectors that correspond to each of the eight games introduced above.

 In a group composed of fraction $x$ cooperators and $1-x$ defectors, the expected payoffs received by cooperators and defectors in well-mixed interactions are and the average payoff of individuals in a group with $x$ fraction cooperators is